protocol/launchpad/docs/libp2p/distributed-networking-solutions.md

 You can read the previous address like: "Make a connection to `127.0.0.1` at TCP port `2330`, which is the address of the peer `C`.
 Then, perform a circuit relay to peer `A`".

-Currently, there are two different version of the circuit relay protocol in libp2p: [circuit-v1](https://github.com/libp2p/specs/blob/master/relay/circuit-v1.md) and [circuit-v2](https://github.com/libp2p/specs/blob/master/relay/circuit-v2.md).

-You can get more information about circuit relays in the [libp2p documentation](https://docs.libp2p.io/concepts/circuit-relay/).
+You can get more information about circuit relays in the [libp2p documentation](https://docs.libp2p.io/concepts/circuit-relay/) and the [Circuit Relay v2 specs](https://github.com/libp2p/specs/blob/master/relay/circuit-v2.md).

 ## Publish/Subscribe